microsoft/AI2BMD/README.md

 ## Contact

-Please contact Tong Wang (watong@microsoft.com) for technical support.
+Please contact Dr. Tong Wang (watong@microsoft.com) for technical support.

 ## License

 This project is licensed under the terms of the MIT license.
-See [LICENSE](https://github.com/microsoft/ViSNet/blob/main/LICENSE) for additional details.